mattmattheisen/small-cap-lab/USER_MANUAL.md

 ## Glossary

+**Applied Kelly %**: Your actual position size after fractional Kelly multiplier (e.g., Full Kelly × 0.5 = Applied Kelly)
+**Bear Market**: Period when prices are falling
 **Bull Market**: Period when prices are rising
-**Bear Market**: Period when prices are falling
 **Candlestick Pattern**: Visual price pattern that may predict future movement
+**Fractional Kelly**: Multiplier applied to Full Kelly to reduce risk (0.25x, 0.5x, 0.75x)
+**Full Kelly**: Mathematically optimal position size (often too aggressive for real trading)
+**Half Kelly**: 50% of Full Kelly - recommended position size for most traders
 **HMM (Hidden Markov Model)**: AI model that identifies market regimes
+**Kelly Criterion**: Mathematical formula for optimal position sizing based on edge and win probability
 **Market Regime**: The current market condition (bull, bear, or sideways)
 **PEG Ratio**: Price/Earnings divided by Growth rate (valuation metric)
-**Sharpe Ratio**: Risk-adjusted return measure (return per unit of risk)
+**Position Sizing**: Determining how much capital to allocate to each trade
+**Quarter Kelly**: 25% of Full Kelly - ultra-conservative position sizing
+**Stop-Loss**: Pre-determined price where you exit to limit losses
 **Volatility**: How much prices move up and down (measure of risk)
 **Volume**: Number of shares traded (measure of liquidity)
+**Win Probability**: Your calculated chance of winning based on HMM regime analysis
+**Win/Loss Ratio**: Average win amount divided by average loss amount

 ---

 ## Need Help?

 This platform combines multiple advanced techniques:
-- AI-powered regime detection
+- **AI-powered regime detection** (HMM with candlestick patterns)
-- Technical pattern recognition
+- **Optimal position sizing** (Kelly Criterion with fractional options)
+- **Integrated risk analysis** (Combined HMM + Kelly dashboard)
+- **Fundamental screening** (Small-cap stock discovery)

+### Quick Start Tips

+1. **New to Kelly?** Start with Quarter Kelly (0.25x) until comfortable
+2. **First time using platform?** Follow the 4-step workflow above
+3. **Not sure about a signal?** When in doubt, use smaller positions or wait
+4. **Seeing warnings?** Pay attention - they prevent over-leveraging

+### Important Reminders

+✅ **Kelly is POWERFUL but requires discipline:**
+- Always execute stop-losses at specified levels
+- Never override Kelly with emotions
+- Smaller fractional multipliers = safer trading
+- Green/Yellow gauge zones = optimal positioning

+⚠️ **This is NOT financial advice:**
-- Fundamental analysis screening
+- Platform provides analysis tools, not trading recommendations
+- You are responsible for your own trading decisions
-- Risk-adjusted performance measurement
+- Past performance doesn't guarantee future results
+- Small-cap trading involves significant risk

-Start simple, experiment with different settings, and always combine platform insights with your own research and risk management practices.
+**Start simple, experiment with different settings, and always combine platform insights with your own research and strict risk management practices.**

+---

+## Download This Manual

+Click the **"📥 Download User Manual"** button in the sidebar to save this guide as a PDF for offline reference.

+---

-**Remember**: This is a tool to assist your decision-making, not a guarantee of profits.
-Always do your own research and invest responsibly.
+**Remember**: This is a sophisticated tool to assist your decision-making, not a guarantee of profits.
+The Kelly Criterion optimizes long-term growth but individual trades can still lose money.
+Always do your own research, use proper position sizing, and invest responsibly.